-Department-specific apps like Engineering Change Notifications (ECNs) and automation for lifecycle management reminders and approvals are great use cases.
+Department-specific business applications like Engineering Change Notifications (ECNs) and automation for lifecycle management reminders and approvals are great use cases.
 Even enterprise-wide solutions like a Return-to-Work app or an Employee Directory can be easily be solved with a no-code/low-code Power App solution.

 But at what point is the business need and corresponding technical solution too complex for Power Apps?

 We usually know it when we hear it.
 There are tell-tale signs that a custom application may be better suited for a particular business scenario than a Power App.
 Here are some examples when a custom app may be the best choice: